-Is the increase in liabilities as a result of years of service earned this year - allocated in the Comprehensive Income and Expenditure Statement to the Services for which the employees worked.
+Is the increase in liabilities due to the years of service earned this year - allocated in the Comprehensive Income and Expenditure Statement to the Services within which the employees worked.

 Debtors

 Are amounts owed to the Council for goods and services supplied but where payment has not been received at the end of the financial year.
 The technical definition is: financial assets not traded in an active market with fixed or determinable payments that are contractual rights to receive cash or cash equivalents.